 When shopping for a mortgage you should consider your credit score.
 Should you find you have only one mortgage offer or only a few to compare, one reason might be because you have a low credit score.
 Working on increasing your credit score may have a positive impact on your mortgage options.

-"Your credit score may determine if you qualify for a mortgage and could affect the interest rate lenders will offer.
+“Your credit score may determine if you qualify for a mortgage and could affect the interest rate lenders will offer.
 Staying in tune with your credit score may help make the mortgage process smoother.
-Follow these three tips to check your score and maybe even improve your score.
+Follow these three tips to stay up to date on your credit.

 1. Get free copies of your credit report from the three credit bureaus